Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - Send feedback to me, or visit me on gitHub, Instagram or LinkedIn.

 - Extra
-    - Responsive
+    - Responsive.

 ## Features for the future

-- I would like to implement so that the players can set there name, so that the turn order is displayed with the players names instead of the "X" and the "O".
+- At the Player VS Player page, I would like to implement so that the players can set there name, so that the turn order is displayed with the players names instead of the "X" and the "O".
+- At the Player vs Computer page, I would like you to choose if you want to be the 'X' or the 'O'.
+- At the Player vs Computer page, I Would like to implement difficulties, easy, medium or hard.
+Lets say if you where to choose hard, the computer would be harder to beat.
 - I would like to implement audio to the gameboard, so when any tile is clicked, a click sound is played.
 Or when the countdown timer has a few secounds left.
-- At the Player vs Computer page, I would like you to choose if you want to be the 'X' or the 'O'.
-- I Would like to implement difficulties, easy, medium or hard.
-Lets say if you where to choose hard, the computer would be harder to beat.

 ---